Home | Playful Learning Activities | Language & Literacy | Preparing for Kindergarten: Supporting Emergent Writing Skills

 An Overview of Pre-Writing Skills

-As they scribble, children are strengthening muscles in their hands and fingers, while learning how to hold their writing utensil, keep the paper still, and draw a variety of lines and shapes.
-Children also need to learn the following pre-writing skills:
+Making marks on paper and scribbling are the earliest types of “writing” that children practice.
+As they scribble, children use and strengthen the muscles in their hands and fingers.
+They also learn how to hold their writing utensil, keep the paper still, and try drawing a variety of lines and shapes.

 • postural control to remain upright while doing seat work